Last Updated on April 19, 2021

 On October 1, 2020, Mauritius has officially reopened its borders to foreign visitors.
 Visitors from all countries are allowed to enter, but they must submit a negative Covid-19 PCR test result that’s taken no more than 7 days.
 All visitors must also show proof of travel package purchase that includes accommodation at a designated hotel for the mandatory 14-day in-room quarantine.
 Upon arrival at the airport, visitors will be retested for Covid-19.
 On the 7th day of their stay, another test will be performed, and one more test on the 14th day.
 Those with a positive result will be transferred to a medical institution for treatment at their own expense.

 Morocco has reopened its borders for international visitors on September 10.
 However, it will only allow visitors from visa-exempt countries.
 These visitors must have an invitation letter from a Moroccan company or a confirmed hotel reservation.
 There is no need to quarantine on arrival.
-However, all foreign visitors need to submit a negative COVID-19 PCR test that’s taken no longer than 48 hours.
+However, all foreign visitors excluding children under 11 years old need to submit a negative COVID-19 PCR test that’s taken no longer than 72 hours.

 Check out all the details about Morocco’s reopening for tourism.